amir-ardalanuk/AASideBar/README.md

 ## License

-AACountDowner is available under the MIT license.
+AASideBar is available under the MIT license.
 See the LICENSE file for more information.